Structure, Functionality, and Bioceramics - Design Principles for High Performance

 def temperature_profile(t, T_target, heating_rate, hold_time, cooling_rate):

-"""Generate temperature profile
+"""Generate a temperature profile

 Args:

-t (array): time array [min]
+t (array): Time array [min]

 T_target (float): Holding temperature [°C]